odracci/ItembaseMediaProxyBundle/README.markdown

-IBMediaProxyBundle
+ItembaseMediaProxyBundle
 ==================

-IBMediaProxyBundle implements a proxy for https servers to include external files that are only available via http.
+ItembaseMediaProxyBundle implements a proxy for https servers to include external files that are only available via http.

 Features: